Travel is still possible for people with arthritis. It is best to prepare in advance to ensure a safe and comfortable trip.

 Travel Checklist for Arthritis Patients

-- Before leaving, pop in to your rheumatologist’s office to make sure everything is ok.
-Some patients come by for a quick joint injection (if needed).
+- Before leaving, visit your rheumatologist's office to make sure everything is ok.
+Some patients come by for a quick joint injection if they feel they need it.
+Some patients take extra prednisone with them in case of a flare.

 - Double-check your medication to make sure that you are bringing the right medication with you.

-- Always carry your medicine onboard the aircraft – never check medication with your luggage because it might get lost.
+- Always carry your medication onboard the aircraft.
+Never check medication with your luggage because it might get damaged or lost.

 - If you are flying, get up every hour to walk around.
 If you're driving, stop frequently to stretch and loosen up.

-- Get a good pair of walking/running shoes.
+- Bring a good pair of comfortable walking shoes or running shoes.

 - Stay well hydrated.

-- It is always a good idea to take travel insurance and health insurance.
+- It is always a good idea to have travel insurance and health insurance.

 - Above all, have a great time!